 We started the Twirl store towards the end of 2017.

 As mentioned, I was on the lookout for answers to my questions and seeing that no one was doing anything or talking about it.
-That prompted me to think if no one else is doing, why I cannot be that person who brings about a change.
+That prompted me to think if no one else is doing it, why I cannot be that person who brings about a change.

 Towards this wish of becoming a change maker, it propelled me to start Twirl Store and offer people a solution to their problem.
 Along the way it also provides benefit to the society and environment.